SkopeMagneticResonanceTechnologies/Pulseq-Sequences/README.md

 Some additional timing values are required to merge camera and scanner data and to perform image reconstruction.

-Aa rough estimate of the delay between the start of the trigger and the first scanner ADC sample is needed for the synchronization of the camera and scanner data.
+A rough estimate of the delay between the start of the trigger and the first scanner ADC sample is needed for the synchronization of the camera and scanner data.
 This value has been added to the DEFINITIONS structure of the Pulseq file.

     TriggerToScannerAcqDelay